Sajalol/project-5-react-latest/README.md

 This project is deployed using Heroku for both the Django backend and the React frontend.

-## Backend Deployment

-1. Create a new Heroku app and provision a PostgreSQL add-on.
-2. Configure your Django app for Heroku by adding a `Procfile`, `requirements.txt`, and configuring the `ALLOWED_HOSTS` and `DATABASE_URL` settings.
-3. Commit your changes and push the project to a new GitHub repository.
-4. Connect your Heroku app to your GitHub repository and enable automatic deploys.
-5. Deploy your app by triggering a manual deploy or pushing new changes to your GitHub repository.

 ## Frontend Deployment

 1. Create a new Heroku app.